nicholasMink/atx-weather/README.md

 * Rendering map
 * Testing endpoint to avoid excessive api calls to openweathermap.
 The date for the testing returns 9/13/2018
  * `Current Weather`
+* Add data to cache indexed db using axios with idb
+* Get data from idb object store

 ## TODO

 Functionality within the app needed:

 * `Forecast` returns 5 day forecast in 3 hour intervals
+* Implement service worker for offline caching

 ## Sending Feedback